You know it’s bad when the government has to step in.

 The response from the two companies to a somewhat similar problem was very different.
 TSB had its CEO, Paul Pester, provide commentary long after the customers were affected.
 Mr Pester, took the strategy of minimizing the facts and addressed MPs without full knowledge of the scope of the disaster, essentially making an already very public matter, even worse.

-By promptly solved, and quite soon it was business as usual for Transferwise. ontrast, Transferwise answered customer concerns very quickly via Twitter’s direct message service.
+In Contrast, Transferwise answered customer concerns very quickly via Twitter’s direct message service.
 The CTO clearly explained the reasons behind the glitch, and reassured customers a firm process was in place to overcome the technical issue.
-The consumers questions were promptly answered without any phishing incidents and the issue was
+The consumers questions were promptly answered without any phishing incidents and the issue was.

 If the contrast between the two responses isn’t clear enough yet, just take a look at the negative coverage in the press for both companies.
 TSB’s negative press coverage featured in all UK national newspapers from April to July 2018, whereas Transferwise suffered a couple of articles mentioning the problem.